labordynamicsinstitute/replicability-training/jira-workflow-training.md

 | Blocked      | Reopen               | →  Open        | n.a.      |

 ### Notes
-- The Entry Questionnaire is different for pre-publication verifications.
+- The **Entry Questionnaire** is different for pre-publication verifications.
 Please consult with your supervisor.
-- In the Issue form, please also fill out other fields, as noted.
+- In the **Issue form**, please also fill out other fields, as noted.
 - If code and/or data are provided by email, `Code provenance` should be filled out with  "email", otherwise with a URL.
 - There are no drop-down menus, but once a value has been entered, it becomes available for future use.
 E.g., once `Stata` has been entered in software, it becomes a choice for future entries, and should be re-used.
 - All code should be stored on Bitbucket Git repositories.
+  - The root repository should contain only our files (i.e., REPLICATION.md, etc.)
+  - The paper's files should be in a subdirectory (e.g, `paper_archive`).
+Often this is created by the author-provided ZIP file - re-use it.
 - When committing, **always** use [Smart Commits](https://confluence.atlassian.com/bitbucket/use-smart-commits-298979931.html)
 - Data should be stored locally (currently) / in [Git LFS](https://confluence.atlassian.com/bitbucket/git-large-file-storage-in-bitbucket-829078514.html) (soon)
+  - When data directories contain ONLY data (no README, no code), then you MUST create a "README.md" indicating where the data is stored - otherwise, git will not preserve the directory structure.
 - Use JIRA to communicate with your supervisor as issues arise, including code that takes a long time to run.

 ## Details